jzohrab/practicing-guitar/docs/part-4-examples/cliffs-of-dover-hybrid-picking.rst

 Cliffs of Dover Hybrid Picking
 ==============================

-.. todo:: fill in content here
+.. todo:: fill in content here - see tempo variations for notation

 Link to Eric J video